firezombie34/Catastrophes/README.md

 Current Project
 ----------------
--Right clicking with the Catalyst item will activate a thunder storm
+Right clicking with the Catalyst item will activate a thunder storm

 Recent Progress
 ------------------------------------